New Car Buying Tips

 Just be sure to negotiate a lower price.)
 Car shoppers with all types

-no-obligation quotes and online applications, so apply at two of them to make sure you're getting
+no-obligation quotes and online applications, so apply at both of them to make sure you're getting

 the best deal.
 While you're researching different cars, you can use this online car loan calculator